 Meeting embedded UI and UX designer expectations

-Developing your embedded UI: Storyboard do's and don'ts
+Developing your embedded GUI: Storyboard do's and don'ts

-Do: Handoff UI designs to the development team regularly
+Do: Handoff GUI designs to the development team regularly

 Do: Make it a goal to test on hardware as soon as possible